ldeecke/two-cell-influenza/README.md

 Usage:

 1. Create and navigate into a directory `build`.
 2. Execute CMake via `cmake ..`.
-Call `make` when completed.
+3. Now `make`.
-3. Navigate back to the root directory, edit `config.ini` and execute `build/influenza`.
+4. Navigate back to the root directory, edit `config.ini` and execute `build/influenza`.
-4. Viral titer curves are written into `out.dat`.
+5. Viral titer curves are written into `out.dat`.